brentley/appmeshworkshop/content/monitoring/monitoringcrystal.md

 weight: 10
 ---

+You will create a new task definition that adds logging to the Envoy container.
+Once you have enabled it, you will access CloudWatch Logs to consume the logs produced by the Envoy proxy.
+By default, Envoy will produce application and access logs intermingled in the same CloudWatch Log file.
+Make sure you configured your Virtual Node representing your application to send logs to /dev/stdout

-* Register a new task definition to add logging to the envoy container.
+* Register a new task definition to add logging to the Envoy container.

 ```bash
 # Define variables #